sambetts/EasyTeams/readme.md

 EasyTeams automates tasks in Teams via a bot that does things for you like setting-up meetings.
 Written in ASP.NET Core 3.1

+## Usage
+To create a conference call, just ask it:
+> New conference call tomorrow at 10am

+It'll ask for you details of the meeting, including who to add - internal & external.

 ## Installation

 Download and open solution with Visual Studio 2019: EasyTeams.sln.